JeffMcClintock/SE2JUCE/README.md

 JUCE Projects
 * Can target more plugin formats than SynthEdit alone, like AAX, Standalone, VST2 and CLAP etc.
-* Hide all resources and SEMs inside a single binary file.
+* Hides all resources and SEMs inside a single binary file.
 * Can display the GUI you created in SynthEdit, or a custom GUI made with JUCE.

 (SynthEdit GUIs are supported on macOS and Windows, but not Linux or IOS)